assets-recruitment-2025/assets-recruitment-2025.github.io/index.md

       <h3>Before the Workshop</h3>
       <ul>
         <li>
-          We will communicate by email with instructions on how to register, a link to submit your availability for the three sessions, prompts to share your topic interests (for Session 2), and details on joining the workshop’s Discord.
+          We will communicate by email with instructions on how to register, a link to submit your availability for the three sessions, and details on joining the workshop’s Discord.
         </li>
         <li>
           We will also ask each participant to submit a short paragraph introducing themselves.